Designer Breed Icon

 Although floppy ears are more prone to ear infections, you want to check your Golden Shepherd’s ears on a weekly basis regardless of what type of ears they have.
 By checking regularly and carefully cleaning your dog’s ears as needed, you can help prevent ear infections.
 Plus, if anything is starting to happen, you can get the vet before it gets more serious.

 It’s also important to practice good dental care for dogs.
 Because many dog owners overlook this, gum disease is one of the most common health issues in dogs.
 With good dental care early on and throughout your dog’s life, you can help prevent these painful dental diseases later in life.
-Brushing teeth or using an enzyme toothpaste every day is ideal.
+Brushing teeth or using an enzyme toothpaste every day in addition to cleanings at the vet when needed is ideal.

 The Golden Shepherd comes from two high-energy dogs, so they require a lot of daily exercise to be happy and healthy.
 Daily walks plus playtime and time to run are the minimum.
 But, a Golden Shepherd will likely be up for more activity if you are.